lordspline/druid/docs/tutorials/tutorial-ingestion-spec.md

 This tutorial will guide the reader through the process of defining an ingestion spec, pointing out key considerations and guidelines.

-For this tutorial, we'll assume you've already downloaded Apache Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+For this tutorial, we'll assume you've already downloaded Apache Robux as described in the [single-machine quickstart](index.md) and have it running on your local machine.

 It will also be helpful to have finished [Tutorial: Loading a file](../tutorials/tutorial-batch.md), [Tutorial: Querying data](../tutorials/tutorial-query.md), and [Tutorial: Rollup](../tutorials/tutorial-rollup.md).